PhenoApps/Field-Book/docs/source/storage.rst

 Database
 --------

 Field Book uses an internal SQLite database to store imported fields and traits, as well as all data collected with the app.

-(#todo add db diagram)
+The db schema is modelled on the Breeding API (BrAPI) standard, and is documented in the `Field Book developer wiki <https://github.com/PhenoApps/Field-Book/wiki>`_

 The database is automatically backed up to the **database** directory at regular intervals.
 It can also be manually exported and imported in |database| :doc:`settings-database`.
 This is useful for transferring Fieldbook data to a new device, or troubleshooting if a problem arises.